WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_cql.md

 CQL - [Clinical Query Language](https://cql.hl7.org/) is a way to computably express queries and logic for the inputs and outputs of decision support - [decision logic](l3_decisiontables.html) and [scheduling logic](l3_scheduling_logic.htlm) - as well as [indicators](l3_indicators.html).

-> TODO: Should we point here?
-Or include getting started guidance in this IG?
 For background and introduction to CQL, refer to the [Getting Started](https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Getting-Started) page of the CQFramework wiki.

 CQL expressions are defined in CQL libraries; Common CQL libraries are available, containing commonly usable expressions for accessing data represented as FHIR resources.